Experimental Treatments

 Relacorilant

-Relacorilant is an experimental oral therapy designed for people with all forms of endogenous Cushing’s syndrome, including Cushing’s disease.
-It aims to ease the effects of excess cortisol, namely the high blood pressure and elevated blood sugar seen in some patients.
-Two Phase 3 trials are ongoing to confirm the benefits of relacorilant in a larger population of Cushing’s patients.
+Relacorilant is an experimental oral therapy being developed for people with endogenous Cushing’s syndrome, including Cushing’s disease.
+It aims to prevent the harmful effects of excess cortisol, including high blood pressure and elevated blood sugar.
+Phase 3 trials of relacorilant for endogenous Cushing’s have been completed.